ponycloud/sparkle/doc/high-level-design.md

 ## Luna

 Manages provisioning of physical machines.
-It is basically a high-level cobbler interface combined with fencing agent.
+It is basically a high-level dnsmasq interface combined with fencing agent.

 ### Features